carbonplan/glsl-geo-projection/README.md

 `
 ```

 Names are identical to those in `d3-geo` and `d3-geo-projection`.
-The naming convention is that each projection has forward function with its name and an inverse function with its name followed by `Invert`.
-For example, `orthographic` and `orthographicInvert`.
+The naming convention is that each projection has a forward function with its name and an inverse function with its name followed by `Invert`.
+For example, `orthographic` and `orthographicInvert`, or `mercator` and `mercatorInvert`.

 ## license